junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 150 mg twice a day, or 300 mg at dinnertime, for 1 week.

-## FOR SEVERE DIARRHEA AND DEHYDRATION: REHYDRATION DRINKS, ‘ORS’, AND ZINC
+## FOR SEVERE DIARRHEA AND DEHYDRATION: rehydration drinks, ‘ors’, and zinc

 Instructions for making Rehydration Drink with cereal or ordinary sugar are on [page 152](#page-152).